 4.)
 Dancing can be really, really fun.

 Sure, shows like “Dance Moms” bring out the catty, competitive side of our art form, but when done right, dancing is just plain old fun – and fun is something that seems to be missing from many communities right now.
 All too often, businesses are only focused on their bottom line, schools are only focused on test scores, neighborhoods are only focused on crime and safety, and families are only focused on wealth, success, and keeping up appearances.
 The result of all this focus has been some seriously stressed out communities of all shapes, sizes, and designs.
-Community dance events can break up the routine, monotony, and stress of modern living, and give people a chance to engage with themselves and one another in a fun, relaxed way.
+Community dance events can ease he tension of modern living, and give people a chance to engage with themselves and one another in a fun, relaxed way.
 Dance releases endorphins, helping people to feel happier and more relaxed, and wakes up the creative side of the brain, allowing them to see and tackle daily challenges in healthier, more holistic ways.
 Taking time away from daily routines to see and experience dance gives communities a chance to come together in a fully human, totally embodied way – that is, it gets people away from their screens and interacting face to face and sometimes even limb to limb!

 And lastly, for those of us who are members of dance-centric communities like companies, studios, and school dance programs: